 A recent survey conducted by Microsoft in partnership with Ponemon Institute added several companies that have added IoT solutions into their clouds commented that security is a top prerogative of theirs when implementing IoT.

-Cyber attacks point directly toward IoT devices and they keep clinging to the edges of the cliff with a rope being distracted from the stand.
+Cyber attacks point directly toward IoT devices and keep clinging to the cliff’s edges with a rope being distracted from the stand.
 It has been reported that data theft is the major problem that occurs while collecting data from the platform.

-Being the greatest cornerstone of the tech industry, Microsoft has taken the stage to perform its business.
+Microsoft has taken the stage to perform its business as the greatest cornerstone of the tech industry.
 To make certain the concern is resolved promptly, Microsoft has announced today, that the general availability of the extension of the Secured-core platform to IoT devices along with new Edge Secured-core certified devices from its partners Aaeon, Asus, Lenovo, and Intel in the Azure certified device catalog.

 Microsoft has also added new device certification for its Edge Secured-core platform, so users can more easily get into IoT devices that meet this advanced security designation.
 Microsoft also teams up with semiconductor partners to create a platform for IoT-connected industry-certified MCU security systems.
 Microsoft’s Window’s IoT Edge Secured-core devices are now accessible in the Azure Certified Device catalog.